Half-ton trucks: What to know before you tow

 RVs are a gigantic wind block which brings another factor into the towing realm.
 In addition to the actual weight of the vehicle, there’s also overcoming the aerodynamic drag of the vehicle.
 The rear springs in Ram’s 2500 model are a totally different design than in the 1500, and payloads are significantly higher at 3,330 lbs. compared to 1,900 lbs. for the Ram 1500 Big Horn – which is the model I have.

 One of the things I really dislike about SAE’s J2807 is that it’s measured with flat trailers with heavy loads on them.
-This is all well and good but doesn’t reflect the incredible aerodynamic drag that is a travel trailer or fifth wheel.
+This is all well and good, but it doesn’t reflect the incredible aerodynamic drag that is a travel trailer or fifth wheel.
 This is why I recommend never exceeding about 70% of your truck’s towing capacity because there really isn’t a way for us mere mortals to factor in these numbers.

 It is relatively easy to calculate what your tow vehicle can tow with the numbers provided by the manufacturers.
 But it was surprising to many customers when I was working at the RV dealership that we would tell them a specific half-ton pickup wasn’t suitable to tow a trailer they were interested in.
 Yes, even those “light” trailers.